-You will write one inferential question, and one evaluative question based on your text.
+Instructions You will write one inferential question, and one evaluative question based on your text.
 You will then provide strong responses to each question using P.E.E.
-Format.
+Format .
 P.E.E.
-Format

-Point: Evidence: Explanation:

-\\\\\\ is better than \\\\\\.
-It is better because \\\\\\.
-That proves it is better as \\\\\\

-Microwave cooking is better than oven cooking.
-It is better because microwaves can cook a meal in far less time than an oven can.
-This proves that it is better as a faster cooking time allows people to spend more time with their family, enjoying their evening with one another, rather than spending their entire night in the kitchen.
+Format Point: Evidence: Explanation: is better than It is better because That proves it is better as time than an oven can better than oven cooking.
+It is better because microwaves can cook a meal in far less.
+This proves that it is better as a faster cooking time allows people to spend more time ying their evening with one another, rather than spending their entire night in the Inferential Questi ions detailed P.E.E.
+Paragrap Example estion relating to your assigned section of the text in the space provided.
+Craft a fully ph Response on the following page. the marries Demetrius, not Lysander.
+Why is Hermia's father so insistent that she er than her own?
+Inferential Questi ion Response

-Inferential Questions
+Manga Classics: A Midsummer Night's Dream - Teacher's Guide [Act One]

-Write one inferential question relating to your assigned section of the text in the space provided.
+Questions Write one evaluative question relating to the themes from your assigned section of the text in the space below.
 Craft a fully detailed P.E.E.
-Paragraph Response on the following page.

-Though the narrator states there are "two households, both alike in dignity" (Shakespeare 5) in what way do Sampson and Benvolio's actions suggest otherwise?

-Inferential Question Response

-Evaluative Questions

-Write one evaluative question relating to the themes from your assigned section of the text in the space below.
-Craft a fully detailed P.E.E.
-Paragraph Response for one of your evaluative questions.
+Paragraph Response for one of your evaluative questions. er states that "[Hermia] is [his].
+And all [his] right of her" (16) allows him to decide what choice e.
+What choices have your parental figures made for you, thinking it was their right?
+Evaluative Question Response